easyCZ/grpc-web-hacker-news/README.md

 The backend server is running on `http://localhost:8900` while the frontend will by default start on `http://localhost:3000`

+## Contributing
+Contributions are welcome, please open an Issue or raise a PR.

 ## Notable setup points

 ### Disable TSLint for protobuf generated classes